alba-lang/lang-spec/sphinx/source/builtin/basic-types.rst

     Generic functions on objects pointing into the heap need only one machine code representation for all its possible types.

+The most efficient and closest to compilable mainstream languages would be to represent all scalar types which can fit into a machine word by the corresponding machine word and represent scalar types which cannot fit into a machine word (e.g. ``Int64`` on 32 bit machines) by pointer to a boxed value on the heap.

+Polymorphic arrays are then always sequences of machine words.
+Character arrays on 64 bit machines need 64 bits per character (however strings remain packed).

+The garbage collector needs type information.
+It cannot know by just looking at a word if it represents a scalar value or a pointer into the heap.
+It has to know the layout of each stack frame and the layout of all objects on the heap.

 .. note::
     More detailed analysis needed!